mgadaphy/dicom-research/docs/core_features.md

 ```

 **Planned Workflow Explanation:** The Statistics and Reporting feature will calculate metrics such as inter-reviewer agreement rates, common types of discrepancies, and individual reviewer performance.
 These reports can be exported for quality assurance and training purposes.

+### 3. Administrator User Management

+Future versions will enhance the administrator role with additional capabilities:
+- User management interface
+- Ability to invite radiologists to consensus sessions
+- User activity monitoring and reporting

+### 4. Series Navigation

+Future versions will include enhanced navigation between different series within a study:
+- List all series within a study
+- Display series description and modality
+- Allow selection of specific series for viewing
+- Provide thumbnail previews where available